 EOF

-Install Firefox from the PPA
+Install Firefox From the PPA

 sudo apt update

-Verify Firefox Installation
+Verify Firefox Uses the PPA

 apt-cache policy firefox